evgenyneu/js-evaluator-for-android/README.md

 ## Single line comments

-Library will not work if JavaScript code has single-line comments.
+JavaScript with single-line comments won't be evaluated.
+It happens because the library removes new lines from code before evaluation.
 If your JavaScript code does not evaluate, try to run it though jshint and minifyer.

 ## Feedback